These samples are based on 2012-2013 costs and an academic profile of a student

 (1) Maryville College 2012-2013 Cost of Attendance includes tuition, fees, room and board, books, travel and miscellaneous expenses for the academic year.
 Students who live at home with parents will have lower costs and, therefore, will have a lower financial aid award.

 (2) Maryville College 2012-2013 Direct Costs are tuition, fees, room and board.
-Direct Cost are charges that are paid directly to Maryville College.
-Non direct costs are books, travel and miscellaneous expenses that are included in a total Cost of Attendance.
+Direct costs are charges that are paid directly to Maryville College.
+Non-direct costs are books, travel and miscellaneous expenses that are included in the total Cost of Attendance.

 (6) Maryville College Need-Based Grant varies according to need and academic ability.